rbrtwlz/fastai_object_detection/README.md

 ## Tutorial

+First import the libraries.

 ```
 from fastai.vision.all import *
 from fastai_object_detection.all import *
 ```

+Then you can donwload images of the categories you want to detect.
+If you want to train a instance segmentation model use `with_mask=True`.

 ```
 path, df = CocoData.create(ds_name="ds-cats-dogs", cat_list=["cat", "dog"], max_images=500)